International Relations Project

 Your sources are sufficient in number and well-vetted (credible, relevant)

-All sources are properly referenced using in-text citations
+All sources are properly referenced in the Bibliography

 Logistics 1 2 3 4 5